 It is assumed that the ZTA core and functional components, and devices are integrated into a network infrastructure, as seen in Figure 2.
-For more information on zero trust architecture, desired characteristics and properties, please refer to Section 3 High-Level Architecture of the Implementing a Zero Trust Architecture document.

 Extending ZTA's Efficacy

 According to NIST, using a policy engine that applies dynamic authorization principle to implement an attribute-based access control (ABAC) model, is a better and more scalable way to manage access.
 It provides greater flexibility and security by allowing the evaluation of additional information (attributes) to make authorization decisions.